mmikkel/Alfred-CraftReferenceSearch/README.md

 # Craft CMS Reference Search for Alfred

-Alfred 2 workflow for searching the Class Reference at http://buildwithcraft.com/reference.
+## Alfred 2 workflow

+Search the Class Reference at http://buildwithcraft.com/reference using Alfred.

-Pull requests are welcome.
+_Pull requests are welcome._